Forms of Metal Clay: Lump, Powder, Slip, Syringe, and Paper Type Clay

 - Use syringe clay to caulk cracks, small holes, or other small imperfections in dried or fired silver clay.

 - Make a coil or nest of syringe clay as a bezel for a stone that can be fired in place.
+Learn more about how to set gemstones in metal clay using syringe (and many other methods).

 - Use low-fire syringe clay to loosely but completely encircle a dichroic cabochon before firing.
 Continue the loop to create a bail, if desired.